BxCppDev/Bayeux/README.rst

   Default is ON.

 ``BAYEUX_WITH_BXDECAY0``
-  Build the Bayeux/genbb_help with linkage to the BxDecay0 library.
+  Build the Bayeux/genbb_help with linkage to the external BxDecay0 library.
 Default is OFF.

 ``BAYEUX_WITH_GEANT4_MODULE``
   Build the Bayeux/mctools Geant4 library extension module.
 Default is ON.